sharepointoscar/devopsoscar.github.io/_posts/2020-01-22-Interpolate-Vault-Secrets-Helm.md

 # copy the output to set env variables (yours are different of course)
 export VAULT_ADDR=https://vault.cjxd.sharepointoscar.com export VAULT_TOKEN=r.4bbbbbbbX4jDB4QOKoHDCid4Sxtk5v
 ```
 What we are doing is retrieving the configuration.
 Then setting up Environment Variables (copy n paste them on your terminal).
-If you thenexecute `env | grep VAULT` you will see the variables are set.
+If you then execute `env | grep VAULT` you will see the variables are set.

 From the UI, follow the instructions to create a secret.
 It should look something similar to the following: